thisisozy/obsidian-auto-tags/README.md

 ### AutoTags

 **AutoTags** is an Obsidian plugin that automatically manages frontmatter tags based on the folder a note lives in.
-No more manual tag wrangling—just drop your files where they belong, and AutoTags keeps their metadata tidy.
+No more manual tag wrangling — just drop your files where they belong, and AutoTags keeps their metadata tidy.

 ---